mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

-In theory all we would need to do is find a couple of councils who needed, say, a new plugin for a planning application system, put it on G-Cloud, and the councils could pay for development of their needs, openly, deliverd through G-Cloud and at a marginal cost.
+In theory all we would need to do is find a couple of councils who needed, say, a new plugin for a planning application system, put it on G-Cloud, and the councils could pay for development of their needs, openly, delivered through G-Cloud and at a marginal cost.
 And the other 431 councils could come along and get a copy.